18684092/OpenScout/README.md

 ## Possible Future Problems

 - Serial comms between 2 devices.
 Ideally they need to be running with the same clock frequency but even then errors can happen.
 Check sums and then re-send the data if needed.
 Perhaps an easier way for OpenScout initially is to test that the json string received is a valid serialised string and if not ignore it.
+- Wifi from a cheap device (ESP8266) may suffer from not having a good areial but the combined Mega + WiFi card has option for an external areial, possibly a good idea to fit it.

 ## Arduino Mega 2560 + WiFi Links + others
 - https://forum.arduino.cc/t/sending-integer-data-from-mega2560-to-esp8266/556915/2